What is SHAKEN/STIR?

 Robocalling, a method for delivering automated voice messages through computerized phone calls, can be useful for communicating critical information to a broad audience quickly.
 However, it has increasingly become a favorite tool amongst fraudsters and scammers for swindling people out of personal information or tricking them into taking harmful actions, especially as robotic voice recordings continue to sound more and more human.

-Fortunately, industry experts have developed a new framework to combat the rise in fraudulent robocalls and illegal phone number spoofing, and it’s called SHAKEN/STIR.
+Fortunately, industry experts have developed a new framework to combat the rise in fraudulent robocalls and illegal phone number spoofing- SHAKEN/STIR.

-The Canadian Radio-television and Telecommunications Commission (CRTC) requires telecommunications service providers (TSPs) to have implemented SHAKEN/STIR by November 30th, 2021.
-This follows its implementation across the United States as mandated by the Federal Communications Commission (FCC) in June of this year.
+The Canadian Radio-television and Telecommunications Commission (CRTC) required telecommunications service providers (TSPs) to have implemented SHAKEN/STIR by November 30th, 2021.
+This follows its implementation across the United States as mandated by the Federal Communications Commission (FCC) in June of the same year.

-What do you need to do to prepare for implementation?
+What do you need to do to comply with SHAKEN/STIR?

 While the general public stands to benefit from the roll-out of SHAKEN/STIR, implementation of the framework itself is only applicable to Canadian carriers and international telephone service providers (TSPs) who provide voice communications services in Canada.
-As a TSP, you were required to submit a readiness report to the CRTC by August 31, 2021.
+TSPs were required to submit a readiness report to the CRTC by August 31, 2021.
 Going forward, carriers will need to submit a SHAKEN/STIR readiness report to the CRTC every six months.

-The current policies to actively participate in Canadian SHAKEN/STIR are more strict than in those in the United States — currently only service providers able to receive numbering resources from the Canadian numbering administrator (CLECs I and II) are able to attest to calls.
+The current policies to actively participate in Canadian SHAKEN/STIR are more strict than in those in the United States — originally only service providers able to receive numbering resources from the Canadian numbering administrator (CLECs I and II) were able to attest to calls.

 On August 5, 2021, the CRTC directed the Canadian Secure Token Governance Authority (CST-GA) to update its token access policy to allow resellers to receive tokens and participate in the Canadian authentication framework.
-The CST-GA has 60 days to update its policies and publish the process for resellers to receive their tokens.
-Telnyx has been an active participant in this policy review process and is eager to receive our tokens and become approved as a Canadian SHAKEN/STIR participant that can appropriately attest to your traffic.
+The CST-GA has since updated it’s policy as of November 19, 2021 and Telnyx has been successful in the process of applying for our own tokens.
+We are now approved as a Canadian SHAKEN/STIR participant that can appropriately attest to your traffic.